The Mode Playbook

 Additionally, identifying sessions can be computationally expensive.
 For this reason, it's recommended that you run this query on relatively narrow time windows (given how quickly products can change, this is also recommended from an analytical perspective as well).

-From the report, click the button to the right of Export and then click Clone.
+From the report, click the button to the right of Export and then click Duplicate.

 Click Report and then Publish to change the report name and description.